peterhinch/micropython-async/v3/docs/TUTORIAL.md

 This is a minor adaptation of the `Event` class.
 It provides the following:
  * `.set()` has an optional data payload.
- * `.set()` is capable of being called from an interrupt service routine - a feature not yet available in the more efficient official `Event`.
+ * `.set()` is capable of being called from a hard or soft interrupt service routine - a feature not yet available in the more efficient official `Event`.
  * It is an awaitable class.

 The `.set()` method can accept an optional data value of any type.
 A task